 - Washi Dress Pattern by Made by Rae

 - Nico Top & Dress Pattern by True Bias

 - Archer Button-up Shirt Pattern by Grainline Studio

 MyBodyModel Fashion Sketching for Absolute Beginners Part 3 – Drawing Sleeves

 Stay tuned for “Part 4: Drawing Skirts.”
 We’ll continue to post more videos in the upcoming weeks to complete the “Fashion Sketching for Absolute Beginners” series.
 In upcoming videos, we’ll explore more patterns for inspiration, and we’ll continue drawing on our fashion sketches to complete the outfits!
-Click here for a list of all Tutorials so far.
+Click here to sign up and access all the videos in the series.